HOPE International Development Agency

 - Community pharmacies and medicines for rural clinics and hospitals

-- Pigs and chickens for indigenous rural families
+- Pig raising and chicken farming for indigenous rural families

 SOUTH EAST ASIA